 HOW I CAME INTO THE FIELD

-I first spent an extended period abroad as an au pair in East Berlin then as an exchange student at the University of Kiel in Germany, investigating the North Frisian dialect of Langenhorn village for my dissertation.
+I first spent an extended period abroad as an au pair in East Berlin, during the Cold War, then as an exchange student at the University of Kiel in Germany, investigating the North Frisian dialect of Langenhorn village.
 After graduating in Linguistics from the University of Reading, I travelled across Europe and Asia, where my interest in different languages and cultures was fuelled further.

 Kyotango, Japan (Personal image)

 Arriving in Singapore, I taught English at the British Council for four years.
-I remained with them for three years in Kyoto and Tokyo where I was an English language specialist and teacher trainer, helping to establish the Tokyo teaching centre.
+I remained with them for three years, in Kyoto and then in Tokyo where I was an English language specialist and teacher trainer, helping to establish the Tokyo teaching centre.

 On returning to the UK, I continued to teach international students from beginners to Masters level at Ealing College of Higher Education, having studied Applied Linguistics and bilingual education at the Institute of Education in London.